How to Prevent Data Loss on NAS Thecus N2350 and Recover Deleted Files Quickly and Safely

 Remember, these guidelines are general recommendations, and it's important to refer to the official documentation and user manual provided by Thecus for specific instructions on configuring security settings for your N2350 NAS device.

-Although NAS N2350 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N2350 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view